How to Be More Resolute

 Set goals

 The next step is to set goals.
-The Agile EQ report lays out beginner, intermediate, and advanced goals for each respondent.
-The desired results may be things like:
+These may be things like:

 - I stand behind my opinions, even if others disagree.